data-dict0/data-dict0.github.io/README.md

-# data-dict
+# data_dictionary
-Homepage of the Data Dictionary Project
+Official website of the Data Dictionary project